-I’m 29, I Make $120k & I Wish I Was More Intentional With My Pickle Purchases
+I’m 29, I Make $120k & I'm Online Shopping For Wedding Guest Dress Options

 Was there an expectation for you to attend higher education?
 Did you participate in any form of higher education?
 If yes, how did you pay for it?

 While neither of my parents attended college or higher education, their siblings all did.
 Higher education was expected of us.
 For undergrad, I did work-study for the first two years of school.
 I also had loans of about $15,000 that I paid off within the first two years post-undergraduate.
-I took out $25,000 to attend graduate school (finishing in December 2023), which I’m currently paying off.
+I took out $25,000 to attend graduate school, which I’m currently paying off.

 Growing up, what kind of conversations did you have about money?
 Did your parent(s)/guardian(s) educate you about finances?